Frequently Asked Questions

 Q. What is the cost for a consultation?

-A. The cost for consultation varies depending on how many people will be attending.
-For more information regarding costs, please click Fees.
+A: Travel Medicine is not covered by MSP.
+The cost for consultation varies depending on how many people will be attending and how complex your trip is.
+The final price will be determined by the nurse.
+For more information regarding costs, please click Fees .

 Q. Will my provincial health plan cover the cost of the consult?

-A. Most extended health plans cover between 60 and 80% of your vaccination costs.
+Most extended health plans cover between 70 and 80% of your vaccination costs (some plans may cover all of it).
 You should contact your extended health provider to find out if your plan covers travel vaccinations prior to your appointment.
-A detailed receipt is provided if you need to claim.
+Payments are made up front and a detailed receipt is provided for your claim with DIN #’s (Drug Identification Numbers).

 Q. Can my family doctor give me a consultation?

-A. Most family doctors do not have access to detailed travel information.
+A: Most family doctors do not have access to detailed travel information.
 General practitioners may give prescriptions for certain vaccines that are available from pharmacies.
-Some vaccines can not be obtained from pharmacies and are not carried by your family doctor.
-Some vaccines, such as Yellow Fever, may only be given by a clinic that has been certified by the Public Health Agency of Canada as a designated Yellow Fever provider.
+Some vaccines cannot be obtained from pharmacies and are not carried by your family doctor.
+Other vaccines, such as Yellow Fever, may only be given by a clinic that has been certified by the Public Health Agency of Canada as a designated Yellow Fever provider.

 Q. Can I have the consultation over the phone?